maths/moodle-qtype_stack/doc/en/Authoring/Future_proof.md

 If your CASText document contains scripts like JSXGraph content definitions you should ensure that if they require some external files to be evaluated you include those files with the question as links to external files will be broken at some point or the external files themselves change.
 In the case of JSXGraph use the `jsxgraph` CASText block which will handle the scripts at STACK level.

 __All external files/links are bad!__ If you have images or other documents related to the question they should be included in the question.
 Avoid embedded frames, applets and other interactive content.
-To test inclusion you should be able to export the question and import it to a freshly installed raw system on a computer not connected to the internet and those questions should work.
+To test inclusion you should be able to export the question and import it to a freshly installed raw system on a computer not connected to the internet and those questions should work. *There is nothing wrong with internal files of any type, as long as they come with the question.*

 ## Writing CAS code

 The CAS code (internally keyvals and CASStrings) consists of Maxima assignment statements.
 Occasionally, Maxima's behaviour changes as well, and occasionally there are changes in the STACK provided Maxima functions.
 Changes cannot be avoided, but you can try to develop your questions based on as new as possible Maxima version to give them longer life.
 Otherwise there are some details that should be noted:

 * End your statements with semicolons (`;`) this will ease your life if you ever need to copy code to Maxima for testing.
 In the future semicolons may become mandatory, automatic conversion will however handle that change.
-* Avoid interesting chars in your variable names e.g. `_` has meaning and it is reasonable to assume that new chars might have new meanings in the future.
+* Avoid interesting chars in your variable names e.g. `_` has meaning and it is reasonable to assume that other chars might have new meanings in the future.
-* Newer write to a variable sharing a name with an input!
+* Never write to a variable sharing a name with an input!

 You should also heed to these general guidelines: